Wok & Skillet

 • 2 stalks of sliced lemongrass (white portion only)

-• 2 teaspoons of toasted shrimp paste (if you’re using it at this stage)
+• 2 teaspoons of toasted shrimp paste (optional)

 • ½ inch of sliced galangal (you can use ginger if you're not able to find galangal)